 '''

-chkconfig --level 35 postfix on
+systemctl enable postfix

 '''

 You might want to test this settings with a server reboot to be on the safe side.

 In case you start Postfix separately from OpenEMM and Postfix complains that file relay.domains is missing, you can ignore this warning because OpenEMM take care to create this file at startup time in case it is missing.